Skip to content

 1. Variables

-In Python, variables do not need to be declared; they can be assigned directly, as follows:
+In Python, variables do not need to be declared; they can be directly assigned values, as follows:

 Python